RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Callouts.md

 Addenda are non-canon companion articles written to provide context, behind-the-scene commentary, spoilers, and guidance on adaptation for creative use—like providing TTRPG stat blocks, explaining character portrayal, or giving ideas on story application.
 Addenda may also be used for meta discussion regarding topics, if the main article is not fitting.
 ## Meta Articles
 > [!abstract] [[Meta/Meta|Meta]]
-> *This article is part of a series on the encyclopedia's [[Meta/Writing Guidelines|Writing Guidelines]]*.
+> *This article is part of a series on the Encyclopedia's [[Meta/Writing Guidelines|Writing Guidelines]]*.

 > [!abstract] [[Meta/Meta|Meta]]
 > *This article is part of a series of meta articles explaining what the Encyclopedia Mysenvaria is, how to use it, and how to contribute.*

 > [!abstract] [[Meta/Meta|Meta]]
-> *This article is part of a series of meta articles which provide a brief changelog and look at the encyclopedia's progress.*
+> *This article is part of a series of meta articles which provide a brief changelog and look at the Encyclopedia's progress.*
 # Article Status
 ## Empty